laurensdewaele/laurens.codes/content_draft/blog.md

   * I had to learn a syntax I was not 100% familiar with.
 I opened the [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) constantly.
 How much traffic would this repo get? 🤔😃

 Looks like I made the wrong choice.
-Oh well, there's time atm and scripting is fun.
+Oh well, I have some time, and scripting is fun.

 ## Design